ckeditor/ckeditor4-docs/docs/guide/dev/features/uitypes/README.md

 * [Elements Path](https://ckeditor.com/cke4/addon/elementspath) is not available &mdash; to use it in an inline editor you need to implement fixed UI with the [Div Editing Area](https://ckeditor.com/cke4/addon/divarea) plugin or the {@link guide/dev/features/sharedspace/README shared toolbar and bottom bar} that comes with the [Shared Space](https://ckeditor.com/cke4/addon/sharedspace) plugin.
 * [Source Editing Area](https://ckeditor.com/cke4/addon/sourcearea) is not available &mdash; an alternative solution using a [dialog window for source code editing](https://ckeditor.com/cke4/addon/sourcedialog) should be used.
 Refer to the {@link guide/dev/features/sourcearea/README Source Code Editing} documentation.
-* The following configuration options that control the size of the editor are ignored: CKEDITOR.config.height and CKEDITOR.config.width.
+* The following configuration options that control the size of the editor are ignored: {@linkapi CKEDITOR.config.height CKEDITOR.config.height} and {@linkapi CKEDITOR.config.width CKEDITOR.config.width}

 ## User Interface Types Demo